 Home Depot Hardwood Floors

-Home Depot can also obtain unfinished flooring, or in some cases stores actually have product in stock that can be taken home that day.
-Stocked items are generally red oak strip flooring.
-We’ve seen common red oak stair treads and risers sold in Depot as well, along with Pine, but they are generally not near the flooring department.
+For those unfamiliar, Home Depot does offer unfinished hardwood but you will not find it prominently displayed in their stores.
+Some stores may stock a small quantity of standard red oak strip flooring that can be taken home that day.
+We’ve seen common red oak stair treads (unfinished) and risers sold in Depot as well, along with Pine, but you’ll have to wander off to the lumber department for those.

 About Those Sales People in Home Depot